© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wern-y-Cwrt Castle Mound is a scheduled monument protected by Cadw under reference MM099.
 View the official record →

-Wern-y-Cwrt Castle Mound is a motte situated in Wales, dating to the medieval period.
+Wern-y-Cwrt Castle Mound is a motte of Norman date located in Wales and recorded by Cadw as a scheduled ancient monument under reference MM099.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM099.

 Wern-y-Cwrt Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wern-y-Cwrt Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM099.